Poetry Boys Boarding House

 Together with his Deputy, Marcus Jackson looks after boarders in the Poetry Boy’s Boarding House.
 Marcus has been at Stonyhurst College since January 2019 when he joined as a Rugby Coach.
 Having been impressed with Stonyhurst’s pastoral care and working environment, he took on the role of Pastoral Deputy within the Lower Grammar Boy’s House (Year 9).
 Marcus was then offered a Higher Line Boy’s House Parent position which he has been leading since September 2020.

 Marcus lives in the Poetry Boys' Boarding House and, alongside his duties as House Parent, is the lead Rugby Coach for the College U15 team and the lead Cricket Coach for the College U14’s team.
-He also coaches rugby for Sale Sharks’ Developing Player Programme with their Lancashire U16 squad.
+He also coaches rugby for Sale Sharks’ Academy Youth Team, developing the best talent in the North West.

 Prior to working at Stonyhurst, Marcus worked in client management for a market-leading sports agency, Wasserman, where he represented the playing and commercial interests of professional footballers for just under ten years.